turbot/steampipe-plugin-oci/docs/tables/oci_containerengine_cluster.md

 # Table: oci_containerengine_cluster

-Oracle Cloud Infrastructure Container Engine for Kubernetes is a fully-managed, scalable, and highly available service that you can use to deploy your containerized applications to the cloud
+Oracle Cloud Infrastructure Container Engine for Kubernetes is a fully-managed, scalable, and highly available service that you can use to deploy your containerized applications to the cloud.

 ## Examples